 When Minamishima opened last year, it didn't take long for people to notice.
 After 15 years at the CBD's Kenzan, sushi master Koichi Minamishima decided to go out on his own and almost immediately he started making waves in the world of sushi.
 Let's be clear — this is not a cheap night out.
 The two dining options (they differ if you sit at the bar or in the dining room) cost $150 each with matching sake or wine another $70.
 But it is sushi as you rarely experience it outside Japan.
 At Minamishima, standards are high and perfection is desired — and it is one of Melbourne's best showcases of Japanese cuisine.

-A combination of top-notch cocktails and Japanese inspired bites is okay in our books any day.
+A combination of top-notch cocktails and Japanese-inspired bites is okay in our books any day.
 To top that off, Hihou have a secret doorbell — ring it, and someone will covertly let you in.
 James Bond, eat your heart out.
-Speaking of eating, Hihou serves up bites like the brik pastry cigars filled with a spicy tuna tartare, and a Japanese hot dog served in a sweet bun with pickled onion and wasabi mayo.
+Speaking of eating, Hihou serves up bites like the brik pastry cigars filled with a spicy tuna tartare, and its signature Japanese hot dog served in a sweet bun with pickled onion and wasabi mayo.
 Helps the sake go down just that little bit quicker.
-Clever people.

 Okay, we admit this one is more like a sushi bar crossed with a Japanese supermarket than it is a restaurant, but trust us, you'll want to know about Hinoki.
 If you're looking to make something yourself, the shelves are your friend.
 Find anything from korokke to katsu, gyoza to green tea Kit Kats, and a mammoth amount of bottled sauces and everything you need to make ramen.
 Oh, and sake and shochu.
 But the sushi counter is probably what you're most interested in.
 A range of 89 options will be available.
 There are more traditional varieties like your sashimi and nigiri platters, and then more unique creations like the salmon aioli with squid and egg salad.